Gordie Johnson: Awards and recognition

-Johnson has earned numerous gold and platinum records with his band Big Sugar and as producer or musician with such acts as The Trews and Default.
+Gordie Johnson has earned numerous gold and platinum records with his band Big Sugar and as producer or musician with Govt Mule, Joel Plaskett, The Trews and Default, earning Grammy Awards as a producer for Taj Mahal and Warren Haynes.

-Johnsons' Big Sugar has multiple Juno Award nominations including 1995 Breakthrough Artist, 1997 Rock Album of the Year and 1998 Group of the Year.
+Johnsons' Big Sugar received five Juno Award nominations: as Best New Group in 1995, Rock Album of the Year (Hemi-Vision) in 1997, Group of the Year in 1998, Best Video ("The Scene") in 2000 and, in 2002, Best Rock Album (Brothers and Sisters, Are You Ready?).

 In 1995, Big Sugar won the European Edison Award one of the oldest music awards in the world.

 In 2000, Johnson was named to the 'Toronto Star Best Dressed' list, a culmination of his decades-long Hugo Boss endorsement.

-SOCAN #1 Song Awards as songwriter for Big Sugar "The Scene" in 1998 and The Trews "Not Ready To Go" in 2002.
+SOCAN #1 Song Awards as songwriter for Big Sugar "The Scene" in 1998 and The Trews "Not Ready To Go" in 2002 and "Highway of Heroes" in 2010.

 In 2003, Gibson guitar released a special edition limited run "Gordie Johnson signature series SGJ" guitar that incorporated fashion house Hugo Boss with a HUGO neckstrap and hardshell case (as the longtime clothing endorser of Gordie Johnson and Big Sugar).
 Hard Rock Café Hotel & Casino created a Gordie Johnson display in the Vancouver, Canada location for its opening in 2013 that featured the "SGJ".

 In 2005, Johnson and his Grady bandmates won Best New Band at the Austin Music Awards.

 In 2007, COCA (Canadian Organization of Campus Activities) inducted Johnsons' Big Sugar into the Hall of Fame.

 In 2010, Gordie Johnson was inducted into the Canada South Blues Society Hall of Fame.

 In 2011, Gordie Johnson was nominated for a Grammy for his producer role on the Warren Haynes album "Man in Motion".
 This followed the Grammy-nominated Taj Mahal album that he co-produced/engineered in 2008.

-WCMA nominations for Producer of the Year 2012, Engineer of the Year 2013.
+Johnson received nominations by the WCMA as Producer of the Year in 2012, and Engineer of the Year in 2013.

-In 2015 Johnson and his Big Sugar bandmates were awarded a Road Gold Award.
+In 2017, the Canadian Independent Music Association awarded Big Sugar its Road Gold Award.